Homodyne nonclassical area as a nonclassicality indicator: Optical tomographic representation

-A plane with $X_\theta$- and $\theta$-axes defined is used to visualize the nonclassical features associated with the quantum states of light \cite{Rohith2015,Rohith2016,Sharmila2017}.
-In the rest of this paper, I use the notation ``$X_{\theta}$-${\theta}$ plane" to represent the optical tomographic plane.
 Optical tomograms of variety of nonclassical states have been theoretically investigated \cite{Bazrafkan2003,Filippov2011,Korennoy2011,Miranowicz2014,Rohith2015,Rohith2016}.
-Recently, it has been shown that the signatures of nonclassical effects such as quantum wave packet revivals, quadrature squeezing and entanglement can be captured in the optical tomogram of the state \cite{Rohith2015,Rohith2016,Sharmila2017}.
-A quantitative estimation of the degree of nonclassicality of an arbitrary quantum state of the light in terms of the optical tomogram of the state has not been reported so far.
+Recently, it has been shown that the signatures of nonclassical effects such as quantum wave packet revivals, quadrature squeezing, and entanglement can be captured in the optical tomogram of the state \cite{Rohith2015,Rohith2016,Sharmila2017}.
+Quantitative estimation of the degree of nonclassicality of an arbitrary quantum state of the light in terms of the optical tomogram of the state has not been reported so far.